-In order to start a career with the World Bank Group, applicants must know what are the existing recruiting initiatives, their eligibility criteria and different stages of the selections processes, as well as have a broad understanding of the culture and values of this complex international organization.
+In order to start a career with the World Bank Group, applicants must know what are the existing recruiting initiatives, their eligibility criteria and different stages of the selection processes, as well as have a broad understanding of the culture and values of this complex international organization.

 a) The World Bank Internship Program